delfick/photons/docs/start/products/available_caps.rst

 has_variable_color_temp
     Does this device have a range of Kelvin values.
 Some LIFX products can only output one kelvin value.

+has_relays
+    Does this device have relays?

+has_buttons
+    Does this device have buttons on it?

 min_kelvin
     The minimum kelvin value supported by this product